sulujulianto/webdev-training-bbpvp-bekasi-2025/README.md

 ## 📌 Note

-This repository serves as a personal portfolio documenting my growth and hands-on learning throughout the **BBPVP Bekasi Web Development Training**—covering online sessions, on-site training, and the **On the Job Training (OJT)** phase, including collaborative development with **Git** and deployment/hosting practices on a **VPS (WHM & cPanel)**.
+This repository serves as a personal portfolio documenting my growth and hands-on learning throughout the **BBPVP Bekasi Web Development Training** covering online sessions, on-site training, and the **On the Job Training (OJT)** phase, including collaborative development with **Git** and deployment/hosting practices on a **VPS (WHM & cPanel)**.